Kaede was aghast as she trekked into the wasteland north of town.

 "I wanted to win... not just the battle but also the country, to RETAKE the Lotharin throne!"
 Sylviane wailed.
 "And I killed them for it!"

 Kaede tried to tighten her arms.
-Without any strength left in them, she could only settle for slowly rubbing the back of Sylviane's head.
+But without any strength left in them, she could only settle for slowly rubbing the back of Sylviane's head.

 "And that... is where you're wrong," she added as Sir Robert's sunny, heartwarming smile came to mind.